-You will probably be unable to find a direct drive wheel for cheap, and this is because they are just simply of such high quality.
+Direct drive wheels rarely come cheap, and this is because they simply offer the best immersion and usually are made to the highest standards too.
 There is a lot of time and effort required to make a good steering wheel of any kind, and direct drive options require even more of both.
-This means the price is inevitably going to be quite high, and you should expect to pay at least $1000.
+This means the price is inevitably going to be quite high.

-So, buying a direct drive wheel clearly involves a lot more to consider than just the price.
-It all depends on your own individual level of experience and what you want your sim racing experience to give you.
-If realism is your ultimate goal, then direct drive wheels are definitely worth the money.
+Buying a direct drive wheel clearly involves a lot more to consider than just the price.
+It all depends on your own individual level of experience and what you want to get from sim racing.
+If you are a more advanced sim racer, or are looking for the ultimate level of immersion and realism, then a direct drive wheel is definitely worth the money.

 I created and have been writing on this site since 2019, collaborating with drivers, coaches, engineers and manufacturers to provide you with the most reliable information about motorsport.
 Find out more about me here.